How to Dye Easter Eggs with Cool Whip

 • Place the eggs in a bowl filled with vinegar.
 Let them soak for 2-5 minutes, then remove the eggs and place them on a paper towel to dry.

 • Place the eggs on a plate or drying rack.
-Let them rest undisturbed for 5-10 minutes while they absorb the pigment from the food colouring.
+Let them rest undisturbed for 5-10 minutes while they absorb the pigment from the food coloring.
 Then, use a paper towel to wipe off the whipped cream and reveal the marbled pattern on the eggs!

 Notes